-“Energy in order” is one way I would describe my work.
+Energy in order is one way I would describe my work.
 Arranging expressive designs of nervous energy in a contained, structured way is for me a very calming and almost meditative experience.
 There is satisfaction placing “chaos” in order, and excitement combining these contrasting elements into a dynamic composition.
 Emotions, nature, and color inspire me and are often the intertwining themes in my work.
-My goal for a collage is reached when I am finally content with the color harmony, pattern relation, and dimension created.
+My goal for a collage is reached when I am finally content with the color harmony, pattern relation, dimension created and emotions/thoughts expressed.